-Finnish Nature Centre Haltia, designed by Rainer Mahlamäki, is the first public building to be built from prefabricated solid-wood panels.
+Finnish Nature Centre Haltia, designed by Rainer Mahlamäki, was the first public building built from prefabricated solid-wood panels.
 Everything except the basement is made entirely of wood.
 Haltia aims to lead by example: to be the flagship of wood construction and inspire the Finnish construction sector to increase its use of wood in public buildings and apartment blocks.

 Wood construction is naturally ecological, since the carbon footprint of wood is smaller than that of concrete.
 The solution used at Haltia also includes various special features that make it even more ecological.